 www.humanities.soton.ac.uk, click on the discipline links for specific funding information.

 Scholarships from the Ian Karten Charitable Trust Funding (History).
 Patron and supporter of the Parkes Institute, Ian Karten MBE, set up a charitable trust to assist students studying Jewish History and Culture.

 The award covers: contribution towards fees for students enrolling for the MA in Jewish History and Culture.

 This studentship for the MA Jewish History and Culture is open to nationals of, and currently residing within, one of the following countries: Hungary, Poland, Romania, Lithuania, Latvia, Slovakia or the Russian Federation.
-Nationals of other FSU countries will also be considered.
+Nationals of other Former Soviet Union countries will also be considered.
 It is awarded to candidates who intend to use the degree to further an existing career in cultural, educational, archaeographical or communal work.
 (The award may not be available every year.)